When Robotics Meets Wireless Communications: An Introductory Tutorial

-As we have explained above, the oversimplification of MR models can have serious consequences, hence the importance of selecting an adequate model complexity.
-In order to help researchers with no (or little) robotics background, the rest of this section provides a general description of mathematical models describing the motion and energy consumption for two popular MRs: ground wheeled robots and the aerial rotary-wing(s) robots.
+As we have explained above, the oversimplification of MR models can have serious consequences, thus the importance of selecting an adequate model complexity.
+In order to help researchers with no (or little) robotics background, the rest of this section provides a general description of mathematical models describing the motion and energy consumption for three popular MRs: ground wheeled robots, rotary-wing(s) aerial robots, and fixed-wing aerial robots.
 We will present an overview of the different types of models, their implications, and their limitations.
 This does not constitute an exhaustive list of all the mathematical models associated with these MRs, but rather an introductory presentation for common models used in trajectory planning.
 Readers familiar with this research area can skip to section \ref{sec:Mod:comms} where we discuss the modelling of communication systems and the wireless channel.

-Before moving to the next subsection, we must mention that selecting the appropriate complexity of the models is not always an easy task and sometimes does not have a clear, or even a unique {\it correct} answer.
+We must mention that selecting the appropriate complexity of the models is not always an easy task and sometimes does not have a clear, or even a unique {\it correct} answer.
 This is highly dependent on the particular and specific conditions of the problem to be solved.
-In this tutorial, we aim to raise awareness about the problems related to oversimplification, while underlining that the solution to the latter is not overcomplexification.
-Indeed, overly complex models might solve some issues due to oversimplification, but may also cause other problems, such as the lack of tractability and the high computational load of the solutions.
+In this tutorial, we aim to raise awareness about the problems related to oversimplification, while underlining that the solution to the latter is not an overcomplexification.
+Indeed, overly complex models might solve some issues due to oversimplification, but may also cause other problems, such as a lack of tractability and the high computational burden of the solutions.